wagnerjfr/mysql-multi-source-replication-docker/README.md

 ```
 docker pull mysql/mysql-server:tag
 ```
-If :tag is omitted, the latest tag is used, and the image for the latest GA version of MySQL Server is downloaded.
+If `:tag` is omitted, the latest tag is used, and the image for the `latest` GA version of MySQL Server is downloaded.

 Examples:
 ```
-docker pull mysql/mysql-server
+$ docker pull mysql/mysql-server
-docker pull mysql/mysql-server:5.7
+$ docker pull mysql/mysql-server:5.7
-docker pull mysql/mysql-server:8.0
+$ docker pull mysql/mysql-server:8.0
 ```
 In this example, we are going to use ***mysql/mysql-server:5.7***

 ## 3. Creating a Docker network
 Fire the following command to create a network:
 ```
-docker network create replicanet
+$ docker network create replicanet
 ```
 You just need to create it once, unless you remove it from Docker.

 To see all Docker networks:
 ```
-docker network ls
+$ docker network ls
 ```
 ## 4. Creating 3 MySQL containers